florianjehn/Societal_Collapse/_posts/2026-01-18-german_bunker.md

 * Guidance for private citizens to convert their cellars into protective spaces.
 * General information distribution around civil defense and protection.

-Most of this is still in the planning phase (2), but ultimately it seems a bit like a capitulation in front of the threat.
+Most of this is still in the planning phase (3), but ultimately it seems a bit like a capitulation in front of the threat.
 This boils down to making a list, writing some brochures and if you are so inclined you can feel free to create your own fallout shelter, paying it out of your own pocket.

 All these documents however were written by the previous German government.
 Since those were published, some further developments occurred.
 In June 2025 the president of the Federal Office for Civil Protection and Disaster Relief announced that over the next decade it plans to invest 30 billion € in private and public shelters.
 Though this falls at least one magnitude short of the money that would be needed to create shelters for all citizens.
 The idea is that storage and maintenance should be covered by local municipalities, but they do not even have the money to maintain the infrastructure they already have.
 So, it seems questionable if they would be able to maintain the shelters.
 Finally, the shelters that are planned would only protect from shrapnels and debris, not from nuclear or biological threats.
 This makes them mainly useful if Germany would face a similar threat to Ukraine today, with regular bombing of cities, but would be mostly useless in other scenarios.
 All this means the classic fallout bunkers are a thing of the past in Germany and are unlikely to be resurrected.

 # Endnotes

+(1) Did you know that there was a toilet paper brand called Wambo, exclusively produced for German civil defense bunkers?
+They looked like [this](https://raw.githubusercontent.com/florianjehn/Societal_Collapse/main/assets/img/wambo.jpg).
+So, not all would have been bad after a nuclear war.

-(1) This argument does not make much sense to me, as during the cold war, nuclear-tipped missiles also would take just a few minutes from Western Russia to Germany.
+(2) This argument does not make much sense to me, as during the cold war, nuclear-tipped missiles also would take just a few minutes from Western Russia to Germany.

-(2) And knowing Germany, it will remain there for years.
+(3) And knowing Germany, it will remain there for years.

 # References